vicramon/ember-tutorial/chapters/editing-a-lead-part-i.md

 There are two places to edit a lead in the app.
 We have status and notes which are immediately visible on lead show, and we can also click an "edit" link that will let us edit the lead's basic info like name, email, and phone.

-Let's start with the status and notes, which will just be additions to our existing lead route and template.
+Let's start with the status and notes.
+These will be additions to our existing lead template.

 ## Add the Status Select